Tibebetad/Tibebetad/README.md

 # 💫 About Me:
-Hi, I'm an IT professional with a growing background in web programming, technical support, and hands-on experience with various operating systems.
-I enjoy troubleshooting and solving technical challenges while building small web projects as I expand my skill set.
-I'm passionate about learning new technologies and contributing to collaborative projects.
-Open to opportunities where I can improve my coding skills, work on exciting projects, and connect with like-minded developers.
+Hey, I'm just starting out as an IT professional with experience in web programming and tech support.
+I've been working with different operating systems and enjoy figuring out tech problems.
+I’ve also built a few small web projects and am always trying to learn new things.
+I’m looking for opportunities to improve my coding, work on cool projects, and connect with others in the tech world.

 ## 🌐 Socials: